TissueEngineeringLab/MyoFInDer/docs/troubleshooting.markdown

   displaying on the screen even after switching to another image.
 These "ghost" nuclei will persist no matter what you try to do.
 This is a known bug, that fortunately only affect the display and not the data.
-To reset the display, save your project, close Cellen-Tellen, re-open it, and load your project.
+To reset the display, save your project, close MyoFInDer, re-open it, and load your project.
   Please send feedback to the developer if you would encounter this bug, it will help him troubleshoot it.

 - **I cannot load my project from the file explorer**

-  When you want to load a Cellen-Tellen project from the explorer, make sure that the file explorer path corresponds to that of folder containing the project files.
+  When you want to load a MyoFInDer project from the explorer, make sure that the file explorer path corresponds to that of folder containing the project files.
 For example if you want to load the *C:\Users\User\Desktop\Proj* project, the "Selection" section of the file